alex-bishop-up42/api_notebooks/README.md

 ## API Notebooks

-Space where to find jupyter notebooks that show example of what can be done with the UP42 API using curl commands.
+Space for jupyter notebooks that show examples of using the UP42 API.
-Some example show command line scripts, while others show examples of using request bodies in python.
+Some examples use curl requests in command line while others use request bodies in python.